Indonesian General Guidelines for Corporate Governance (PUGKI)

 5.4.
 Internal Audit 5.4.1 The Board of Commissioners through the Audit Committee oversees and ensures that the internal audit function assists the corporation in achieving its goals through an objective and disciplined approach in order to evaluate and improve the effectiveness of risk management, internal control, and corporate governance.
 Apply

-The Board of Commissioners has established the Audit Committee, which ensures that the internal audit duties are carried out objectively and independently.
+The Board of Commissioners has an Audit Committee that ensures the implementation of internal audit duties is carried out objectively and independently.
 The appointment and dismissal of the Chief Audit Executive also takes into account recommendations from the Audit Committee, and internal audit has direct access to the Audit Committee.

-More detailed information is presented in this Annual Report.
+More detailed information is provided in this Annual Report.

 Principle 6: